Supporting Learning

 There are a wide range of Special Educational Needs and Disabilities (SEND) at Carrington School.
 We have a fully inclusive culture and comply with the requirements outlined in the SEND Code of Practice 2015.

-Led by our SENCo Mrs Maddox, SEND is one of the facets of DICE (Developmental and Inclusive Centre of Excellence) that draws together the wider understanding of a child or young person’s needs, to ensure that the correct support and intervention is in place for learning, behavioural and wellbeing needs.
+Led by our Director of Learning & SENCo (Special Educational Needs Coordinator) Mr Sorensen, SEND is one of the facets of DICE (Developmental and Inclusive Centre of Excellence) that draws together the wider understanding of a child or young person’s needs, to ensure that the correct support and intervention is in place for learning, behavioural and wellbeing needs.

 Forest School